New Flag Idea for a Democratic Iran

 All rights reserved.

-This colour also represents the green nature of the Caspian Sea in the Northern parts of Iran, the Oak Forests of Zagros, the Persian Gulf and the Arasbaran regions.
+This colour represents the lush landscapes of Iran, including the Caspian regions in the north, the oak forests of Zagros, the Persian Gulf coastline, and the Arasbaran forests.

-This colour also represents the Dasht-e Kavir, also known as Kavir-e Namak (Great Salt Desert) in central Iran; to the white Martian Mountains in Chabahar and the white snowy peaks of Damavand, Alam-Kuh, Sahand, Sabalan and the two main mountain ranges of Zagros and Alborz.
+This colour reflects the Dasht-e Kavir (Great Salt Desert), the Mars-like Martian Mountains of Chabahar, and the snowy peaks of Damavand, Alam-Kuh, Sahand, Sabalan, and the great Zagros and Alborz mountain ranges.

-This colour also represents the redness of the beaches of Hormuz in southern Iran, Maharloo and Lipar lake to colourful mountains of Aladaglar and the beauty of the Semnan Desert Red Mountains.
+This colour represents the red beaches of Hormuz, Maharloo and Lipar lakes, the colourful Aladaglar mountains, and the red mountains of the Semnan desert.

 All rights reserved.